Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The main drawback I can see with this upcoming pattern is weaker-than-usual capping.
 That could mean too many storms firing too early.
 Even so, it looks like we'll see a string of multiple 5% tornado risk type days (on SPC outlooks).
 Despite the lack of a moderate/high risk type outbreak being evident, a pattern like this can indeed produce some great events.
 You don't need an outbreak or maxed-out parameters to have a good tornado intercept - Bennington and Rozel days in 2013 are examples.
 And with a trough in place, all that is needed for an 'outbreak' scenario is a little impulse in the flow showing up at the right time.

-Since the upcoming setups aren't so clear cut, I will likely not make a decision to observe storms any of these days until the last minute.
-However, I'm fairly optimistic that at my first Plains storm observing expedition of the season will probably happen later this week.
+Since the upcoming setups aren't so clear cut, I will likely not make a decision to photograph storms any of these days until the last minute.
+However, I'm fairly optimistic that at my first Plains storm photography expedition of the season will probably happen later this week.
 Stay tuned!

 The following table charts the probability of a Great Plains storm photography expedition happening for several indicated date ranges in the near future: